Self-assessment

 When communicated well with all members of the school community, these statements can guide decision making and provide a common platform for all to work collaboratively in a spirit of unity.
 As these documents become part of the very fabric of the school’s operations and relationships, embodied by leadership and staff and experienced by students and families, they protect and promote the Christian identity of the school.
 The foundational documents form a basis from which partnerships can be established with other Christian schools and organizations.

-The five indicators and related descriptors in this standard will help a school to assess its current foundational documents and the extent to which those documents guide the daily life of the school.
+The six indicators and related descriptors in this standard will help a school to assess its current foundational documents and the extent to which those documents guide the daily life of the school.
 The school will be able to use the outcomes of this self-assessment to identify ways in which the philosophy and foundations of the school could be strengthened.

 Standard 2: Leadership and Personnel